BSI Luxembourg ASBL

 Abdourahmane Ba is a Statistician Engineer from the National School of Applied Economics of Dakar (ENEA).
 He holds an MBA from the High School of Management in Dakar (ISM) and a Masters in Econometrics UCAD.
 Mr BA has a long experience as expert in Monitoring and Evaluation (M&E) of development policies and programs in Africa.
 He worked successively in Senegal with the World Bank (IDA) programs, the International Fund for Agricultural Development (IFAD), the American Development Agency (USAID) and the American NGO Counterpart International (CPI) as Expert in Monitoring and Evaluation from 2000 to 2009.
 He worked as Expert in Monitoring and Evaluation, Technical Assistant in the Office du Niger in Mali with SOFRECO.

 He worked as Expert in Monitoring and Evaluation with the United Nations Food and Agriculture Organization (FAO) from 2010 to 2014.
-Since June 2014, Mr. BA is the Chief of Party of the Analytical Support Services and Evaluations for Sustainable Systems (ASSESS) program of the USAID West Africa Regional Office based in Accra, Ghana.
+From June 2014 to December 2017, Mr. BA served as the Chief of Party of the Analytical Support Services and Evaluations for Sustainable Systems (ASSESS) program of the USAID West Africa Regional Office based in Accra, Ghana.
+From January 2018 to April 2018, Dr. Ba served as International Consultant in Monitoring and Evaluation for IFAD in Ivory Coast and Benin, and as Acting Chief of Party for Counterpart International in Senegal from April to July 2018.
+Since July 2018, Dr. Ba is based in Nairobi and serves as Deputy Chief of Party Technical for the USAID-Somalia Program Support Services implemented by an American development firm, International Business and Technical Consultants Inc. (IBTCI).

 How to measure the effectiveness of development program monitoring and evaluation systems?
 The case of West Africa.